 Further Steps You Can Take

-There are some further actions you can take to ensure the safety of your Facebook account.
+You can take further actions to ensure your Facebook account’s safety.
 We provide you with a clear set of instructions in our Facebook account security guide.
 You can also keep up-to-date on the best recovery tactics in our Facebook recovery guide.

 Featured image by Jirapong Manustrong from Shutterstock.com